 Each child and family has a named key person.
 This offers the opportunity for a special relationship to develop.
 The key person builds a close relationship by acting as a companion for the child and being mindful to the needs of the child during each day.
 The key person acts as a champion for child and parent.
 Sharing information and creating opportunities to talk with parents builds trust and partnership.
 Settling-in is a crucial time.

 Each child and family is unique.
-Before starting Nursery we offer home visits.
+Before starting Nursery, we offer all children and families a pre-entry induction meeting and sometimes a home visit.
 We have new children starting every term.
 We work together to support the settling process.
 When parents feel comfortable in the setting it helps their children to settle.
 During the summer term we work closely with neighbouring primary schools to offer smooth transitions to Reception.
 Children leave with excellent primary school readiness.

 Rhythm of the day